 Food is fuel.
 Food is also fun!
 One of our weekly highlights is seeing photos of what Keeley McGuire packs in fun bento lunches for her lucky daughter, who also happens to have a peanut allergy.
 We’re proud Keeley shares her story here, and we love watching her daughter thrive.
 Thanks, Keeley!
 Look at this lunch: My name is Keeley and I have a little site called Keeley McGuire Blog.
 When I started blogging last year, I didn’t really know what direction I was headed – I just knew I needed a creative outlet.
 I started sharing some crafts, recipes, my love affair with my crockpot, and what I called “silly sandwiches” for my daughter, aka Little Miss.
 If you’re a mom looking to spice up your kiddos’ lunches, start simple.
 Use a cookie cutter on the sandwich!
 It takes the same amount of effort to cut a sandwich into a fun shape with a cookie cutter as it does to cut it in half.
 Then, get as clever as you’d like.

-Tags: childhood food allergies, children with food allergies, faan, nut-free lunch, nut-free snacks, peanut allergy school lunch, peanut butter alternative, sun butter, SunButter, SunButter nut-free, SunButter recipes, SunButter where to buy
+Tags: nut-free lunch, nut-free school lunches, nut-free snacks, peanut allergy school lunch, peanut butter alternative, sun butter, SunButter, SunButter nut-free, SunButter recipes, SunButter where to buy